Kithalagama Sri Seelalankara Thera

 Matara Kithalagama Sri Seelalankara Thera (29 May 1924 - 26 May 1995), also known as Dimbulagala Hamuduruwo, was a 20th century Sri Lankan Buddhist monk.
 He was a pioneer in restoring the ancient Buddhist monastery Dimbulagala Raja Maha Vihara in the 1950s and was the chief incumbent of the monastery for almost four decades.

 Early life

-Seelalankara was born Hewa Dulige Charlis on 29 May 1924 to Hewa Dulige Dionysus and Sainahamy in Matara, Sri Lanka.
+Seelalankara was born Hewa Dulige Charlis on 29 May 1924 to Hewa Dulige Dionysus and Sainahamy of the Durava caste in Matara, Sri Lanka.

 Seelalankara entered priesthood at age 22 and became a student of the Matara Walpita Aranya Senadhipathi Badulla Pannalankara Thero.
 He went on to Polonnaruwa to meditate and came to the Palugasdamana area in Kaduruwela.
 There, he used a small building in the cemetery to meditate on a banyan tree.
 When the area became highly populated, he moved to Handapangala forest and lived in a cave in the Sorawila area.
 He lived a modest life, dedicating himself to the development of the ancient monastery and to uplifting of the poor peasants who lived in the surrounding areas of the Polonnaruwa District in North Central Province.
 He established a village school with the Sinhala-speaking people in Sorawila, which later become Sorawila Maha Vidyalaya.